-If your child is entitled to free or subsidised transport, only use it if absolutely necessary.
+If your child is entitled to free or subsidised transport, only use it if necessary.

-If your child pays a fare to use public transport, only use it if absolutely necessary.
-Social distancing requirements will mean reduced capacity on public transport.
-Access may be restricted.
+If your child pays a fare to use public transport, only use it if necessary.

 You can check if your child is entitled to and apply for:

 We will make transport arrangements as soon as possible.
 Short notice may mean a delay in us putting your transport in place.